 Understanding transference in psychology can be a difficult concept to grasp.
-However, with a common-sense explanation, it can be understood.
-In psychology, transference is described as a situation that occurs when an individual's emotions and expectations toward one person are usually unconsciously redirected toward another person.
+In psychology, transference is described as a situation that occurs when an individual's emotions and expectations toward one person are unconsciously redirected toward another person.

 Sigmund Freud first developed the concept of transference in his book Studies on Hysteria (1895).
 In his book, he described the intensity of the feelings that developed during his own experiences in therapy with patients.
 Freud explained patient to therapist transference occurring unconsciously where the patient transfers his or her emotions toward the therapist he or she is seeking treatment with.

-Freud described his findings that transference is often related to unresolved issues occurring in the patient's past.
+Freud asserted that transference is often related to unresolved issues occurring in the patient's past.
 Freud found that transference can be destructive or helpful during therapy depending on how the patient and therapist interact.
 The patient often unconsciously continues the behavior even if it is pointed out to them.